 UDOT must also provide public notice and an opportunity for public review and comment concerning the effects on the protected activities, features, or attributes of the property.
-The public notice and opportunity for public review are being provided as part of the public comment period on this Draft EIS.
+The public notice and opportunity for public review were provided as part of the public comment period on the Draft EIS.